keyasha99/osticket-prereqs/README.md

 <img src="https://i.imgur.com/VyCl6Tq.png" height="80%" width="80%" alt="osTicket Installation"/>
 </p>
 <p>
-Now you're going to assign permissions.
-Right click on ost-config.php and got to Properties.
-Go to the Security tab and click on Advanced.
+NNow, you'll assign permissions.
+Right-click on ost-config.php and go to Properties.
+Then, go to the Security tab and click on Advanced.
 </p>
 <br />